 2. Leaves of absence without pay are either "personal" or "professional" and must be so identified on the application form.

 3. An application for a leave of absence without pay form must be completed.
-The eligible applicant shall receive a written response from the Provost which shall state the reasons for granting or denying the leave and any conditions of the leave.
+The eligible applicant shall receive a written response from the Provost, which shall state the reasons for granting or denying the leave and any conditions of the leave.

 4. A faculty member on a leave of absence without pay shall not return to active pay status prior to the expiration of the leave without the written approval of the Provost.